Miscarriage: Signs, Symptoms, Treatment, and Prevention

 - Sudden decrease in signs of pregnancy

 Miscarriage is often a process and not a single event.
 There are many different stages or types of miscarriage.
 There is also a lot of information to learn about healthy fetal development so that you might get a better idea of what is going on with your pregnancy.
 Understanding the early fetal development and first-trimester development can help you to know what things your health care provider is looking for when there is a possible miscarriage occurring.

-Most of the time all types of miscarriage are just called miscarriage, but you may hear your health care provider refer to other terms or names of miscarriage such as:
+Most of the time all types of miscarriage are just called a miscarriage, but you may hear your health care provider refer to other terms or names according to what is experienced.

 - Threatened Miscarriage: Some degree of early pregnancy uterine bleeding accompanied by cramping or lower backache.
 The cervix remains closed.
 This bleeding is often the result of implantation.